04ajoshi/ajoshi04.github.io/README.md

 from sklearn.ensemble import RandomForestRegressor from sklearn.metrics import mean_squared_error
 ```
 Here are the libraries we need.
 We also load the data.
+Lets start by opening a connecting to our database.
+The cursor object lets use SQL commands.

 ```
 conn = sqlite3.connect('database.sqlite')